 Michael House (B.A.
 King’s College 2001; Ph.D.
-Princeton 2009) has recently joined the Department of Languages, Literatures and Cultures as an Assistant Professor of German.
+Princeton 2009) is an Assistant Professor of German in the Department of Languages, Literatures and Cultures.
 Before joining the faculty, he was an Assistant Professor at Dalhousie University and an Andrew Mellon Postdoctoral Fellow at the Jackman Humanities Institute (2009-2010) at the University of Toronto.

 His research explores the intersections of literature, philosophy, and human sciences around 1800.
 Generally, he is interested in the formation of the modern individual as a site of scientific exploration.
 He has recently published articles on this theme, including: “Beyond the Brain: Skeptical and Satirical Reactions to Gall’s Organologie” (2010) and “Writing Empirical Souls: Self-Deception and the Science of Man around 1800” (2016).